bmc-compuware/ispw-operations-azure-extension/README.md

 -   **Host Connection** : Select the host connection to be used to connect to the z/OS host.
 Alternatively, to add a connection navigate to Pipelines and go to BMC Common Configurations section.

+-   **ISPW Operations** : Select ISPW operations to perform action

 -   **CES URL** : This field specifies the CES URL.
 Host connections with CES url can be configured in the BMC Common Configuration Extension.

 -   **CES secret token**: The available CES secret token to perform ISPW actions for Rest API call.
 In this feild, please pass pipeline variable name which is storing CES secret token as secret in Azure pipeline.
-Example $(variablename).
+Example $(cesToken).

 -   **Action** :  ISPW operation to be performed.
 Following actions are supported :
     -   Add Task